EnterpriseDB/tpa/docs/src/architecture-BDR-Always-ON.md

 You must specify `--harp-consensus-protocol protocolname`.
 The supported protocols are bdr and etcd; see [`Configuring HARP`](harp.md) for more details.

-You may optionally specify `--bdr-node-group groupname` to set the name of the BDR node group (default: bdrgroup).

 You may optionally specify `--bdr-database dbname` to set the name of the database with BDR enabled (default: bdrdb).